-Employees not only want to be heard, but also, they want something to happen with their ideas.
+Employees not only want to be heard, they want something to happen with their ideas.
 The best form of incentive is to recognize your employees for their ideas and for the work that goes into implementing these ideas.

 - Set the Rules of Engagement

 Without engaged employees, creating a positive and constructive environment for ideas to flourish is extremely difficult.
 Setting the rules of engagement ensures that employees are all on the same page about what ideas you want and which you are not looking for.

 - Extend your Global Reach